 8. Don’t Underestimate Air Conditioning Needs

 You might start with three workers in your cleanroom, and then find you need to increase to five or six.
 All that extra body heat, as well as any heat-producing machinery in your clean area, and that cleanroom quickly starts getting hot and uncomfortable.
 Also take into consideration that basic cleanroom clothing includes a hair covering, booties, and a smock.
-Anything cleaner than Class 7 requires additional safeguards – masks, beard covers, goggles, etc. It is better to err on the side of too much when planning for air conditioning.
+Anything cleaner than ISO Class 7 requires additional safeguards – masks, beard covers, goggles, etc. It is better to err on the side of too much when planning for air conditioning.

 This is where you get into the difference between single-pass and recirculating rooms.
 A single-pass room is a simple design in which air pumped into the room from the top and blown out vents at the bottom.
 If you have to air condition your cleanroom, then you don’t want to just blow that expensive air-conditioned air through the cleanroom and out into a warehouse or other environment where it does little good.
 A recirculating design uses a double-ceiling system (the space between the ceilings is called a plenum) or a double wall (the space in the walls is called an air chase), or a combination of these two.
-Cooled, clean air is introduced through the HEPA filters and then flows out of the room, carry with it any contaminants, into either the air chase or the ceiling plenum where it is reintroduced into the room after once again passing though the HEPA filters.
+Cooled, clean air is introduced through the HEPA filters and then flows out of the room, carry with it any contaminants, into either the air chase or the ceiling plenum where it is reintroduced into the room after once again passing through the HEPA filters.

 When you plan and budget for your cleanroom, consider that installation of a recirculating system for that enclosure is going to be at least 50% of the installation costs.
 If it is possible to place the cleanroom in an area where air conditioning is already in place that will be a huge money-saver.